EVORA-project/evora-ontology/models/docs/ProductOrService.md

     range: string
     required: false
     multivalued: false
-  canItBeUsedToProduceGMO:
+  canBeUsedToProduceGmo:
-    name: canItBeUsedToProduceGMO
+    name: canBeUsedToProduceGmo
     description: Indicates if the current service or product can be used to produce GMO
-    title: can it be used to produce GMO
+    title: can be used to produce GMO
     comments:
     - Set to TRUE if it can produce GMO.
 It is recommended to have a value for this field, no value will be understood as unknown